Larry Keenan: Playing career

 In his NHL career, Keenan appeared in 234 games.
 He scored 38 goals and added 64 assists.
-He is 12th in Blues all-time playoff scoring with 15 goals in 46 playoff games.
+He is 12th in the Blues all-time playoff scoring with 15 goals in 46 playoff games.
 He was called up for a pair of games with the Toronto Maple Leafs in 1961-62 before spending six years in the AHL and WHL.
 When the league expansion in 1967 made journeymen a desirable commodity, Keenan found himself back in the NHL with the St. Louis Blues.
 He formed a hard-working forward line with Terry Crisp and Jim Roberts.

-Keenan scored the first-ever goal in St. Louis Blues history on October 11, 1967 against Cesare Maniago of the Minnesota North Stars.
+Keenan scored the first-ever goal in St. Louis Blues history on October 11, 1967, against Cesare Maniago of the Minnesota North Stars.
 He was also on the ice for Bobby Orr's famous 1970 Stanley Cup Finals clinching goal—a scoring play that began when Orr pinched at the blue line and blocked Keenan's attempt to clear the zone with a pass to Red Berenson.

-Keenan was traded to the Buffalo Sabres on November 4, 1970 along with Jean-Guy Talbot for Bobby Baun.
+Keenan was traded to the Buffalo Sabres on November 4, 1970, along with Jean-Guy Talbot for Bobby Baun.
 His career ended prematurely due to injuries.